-San Clemente High School senior Kanei Padhya was recently selected to serve as Student Advisor to the Capistrano Unified School District Board of Trustees for the 2021-2022 school year.
+Capistrano Valley High School senior Alex Zhao was recently selected to serve as Student Board member to the Capistrano Unified School District Board of Trustees for the 2022-2023 school year.

-Padhya, 17, will represent the district’s grade K-12 students during all regular and special meetings, except for closed sessions, of the Board of Trustees during her one-year term.
+Zhao, 17, will represent the district’s grade K-12 students during all regular and special meetings, except for closed sessions, of the Board of Trustees during the one-year term.

-CUSD Insider: Do you remember your reaction and what went into your head when you learned you were chosen as Student Advisor to the Board?
+CUSD Insider: Do you remember your reaction and what went into your head when you learned you were chosen as Student Board member?

-CUSD Insider: Why were you interested in becoming the Student Advisor to the Board?
+CUSD Insider: Why were you interested in becoming the Student Board member?

 CUSD Insider: What about the board position do you find interesting?

-CUSD Insider: What are you most excited about working with the Board during the 2021-22 year?
+CUSD Insider: What are you most excited about working with the Board on during the 2022-23 year?

 CUSD Insider: What grade are you in?
 Are you in any clubs or sports at school?
 What school do you attend?
 Do you have a favorite subject to study?
 If so, what is it and why?